shashanktomar/nvim/docs/lsp.md

     `filesystem-paths` etc.
   - `cmp-nvim-lsp`
     - it is one of the sources for `nvim-cmp` but not sure what it does
+  - a list of extensions can be found [here](https://github.com/hrsh7th/nvim-cmp/wiki/List-of-sources)

 ## Other LSP Plugins